instana/instana-agent-operator/README.md

 1. Start minikube ([minikube docs](https://minikube.sigs.k8s.io/docs/start/))
    > [!NOTE]
    When minikube runs on docker (at least on `RHEL 8`), there are network issues for pods reaching the internet.
 This causes connection issues for the agent and will prevent auto-updates or connections to the backend.
 To avoid this, use kvm2 driver instead: `minikube start --driver=kvm2`.
-If one is using podman, don't forget to create the minikube with the podman driver: `minikube start --driver=podman`.
+If one is using podman, don't forget to create the minikube with the podman driver: `minikube start --driver=podman --container-runtime=cri-o`.
 More info and options can be found in Minikube documentation about [podman](https://minikube.sigs.k8s.io/docs/drivers/podman/)

    ```shell
    minikube start